stefan-hoeck/idris2-streams/docs/src/HTTP.md

 The final missing step is accepting incoming connections and serving them, possibly in parallel and without blocking.
-We can use the `parJoin` combinator for running and joining streams in parallel.
+We can use the `foreachPar` combinator for processing values produced by a stream in parallel.

 ```idris
 addr : Bits16 -> IP4Addr